abington/Crypt/README.md

 ## Why?

-Encryption is not generally straight forward.
+Encryption is not generally straightforward.
 This library tries to ease the pain.
-At the present time, a single verified encryption method is provided, others will follow.
+At the present time, a single verified encryption method is provided.

 As the majority of web encryption requires that you are able to store the value in cookies, database tables etc, by default the encrypted value is encoded using Base 64.